derailed-dash/LLMs-Generator/README.md

     cd llms-generator
     ```
 2.  **Set up your environment:**
-    Run the setup script to configure your Google Cloud project and authentication.
+    Run the setup script to configure your Google Cloud project and authentication, and load environment variables from `.env`.
     ```bash
     source scripts/setup-env.sh
     ```